jedisct1/libsodium-doc/secret-key_cryptography/secretstream.md

 assert(tag == crypto_secretstream_xchacha20poly1305_TAG_FINAL);
 ```

-Scroll down for a complete example of file encryption/decryption using the secretstream API.
+See down below for a complete example of file encryption/decryption using the secretstream API.

 ## Usage